mj5661/eatstro-1/README.md

 - Once done, please share your repo with us on [people@cookstro.com](mailto:people@cookstro.com).
 - We will contact you back within 48 hours.
 - If you have any queries, please do contact us.
 We will try to answer your queries as soon as possible.

+# How do we evaluate your assignment ?

+* We test your submission with our Figma screen.
+We first check if it looks almost same or not.

+* We check that menu on the bottom of the screen is there or not.
+We check alignments and tap on "favourites" and "orders".

+* We check if cart in circle is there or not.
+Perfectly executing this gets you bonus points.

+* We check how do you implement search functionality.

+* We are not big fan of Redux or Mobx.

+  * So we are curious about your take on state-management.
+  * We personally prefer small libs like Zustand, Recoil or Jotai.
+XState is also an option.

+* We check how you make http calls.
+How do you integrate GraphQL client!

+  * We check how you integrate graphql-codegen.
+This is very important.
+  * We prefer `react-query` but there are no wrong choices.
+Apollo and URQL are equally good.

+* We check how you implement caching, debouncing and error-handling.

+* We check and run the tests you write.
+It's fine if you just write only integration tests.

+  In general, we want to you to write the code that you can happily ship to production 🙂